You were treated for a broken bone in your foot. The bone that was broken is called the metatarsal.

 There are five metatarsal bones in your foot.
 The 5th metatarsal is the outer bone that connects to your little toe.
 It is the most commonly fractured metatarsal bone.

-A break in the part of your 5th metatarsal bone closest to the ankle is called a Jones fracture.
+A common type of break in the part of your 5th metatarsal bone closest to the ankle is called a Jones fracture.
 This area of the bone has low blood flow.
 This makes healing difficult.

 An avulsion fracture occurs when a tendon pulls a piece of bone away from the rest of the bone.
 An avulsion fracture on the 5th metatarsal bone is called a "dancer's fracture."